drflorianberger/TopicsInPhysics/book/week4/s_to_m_motors.md

 ### Force-velocity relation

-The velocity of motor decreases with an oposing force
+The velocity of a motor decreases with an opposing force

 ```{figure} forcevelo.png
 ---